-This motherboard comes with four Double Data Rate 3 (DDR3) Dual Inline Memory Module (DIMM) sockets.
-A DDR3 module is notched differently from a DDR or DDR2 module.
-DO NOT install a DDR or DDR2 memory module to the DDR3 slot.
+This motherboard comes with two Double Data Rate 3 (DDR3) Dual Inline Memory Modules (DIMM) sockets.

+A DDR3 module has the same physical dimensions as a DDR2 DIMM but is notched differently to prevent installation on a DDR2 DIMM socket.
+DDR3 modules are developed for better performance with less power consumption.